usadellab/prot-scriber/README.md

 choices.
 Note that you can search _any_ database you deem to hold valuable reference sequences.
 However, you might have to provide custom blacklist, filter, and capture-replace arguments for Blast or Diamond output tables stemming from searches in these non UniProt databases (see section '3.
-Technical manual' on the arguments --blacklist-regexs (-b), --filter-regexs (-l), and --capture- replace-pairs (-c) for further details).
+Technical manual' on the arguments --blacklist-regexs (-b), --filter-regexs (-l), and --capture-replace-pairs (-c) for further details).
 If you want to search any NCBI reference database, please see section 2.2.1 for more details.

 2.2.1 NCBI reference databases
 ------------------------------